xunterr/xunterr/README.md

 <h1>Hi</h1>

-<h3>My name is Artem</h3>
+<h3>I am Artem</h3>

-- :telescope: I’m learning to be a web infrastructure dev.
+- :telescope: I’m learning to be a backend dev.

 - :seedling: Contributing an interesting projects to learn more.